t20-odoo/docker-kubernetes-demo/README.md

 _Awesome Screenshot -_ <https://www.awesomescreenshot.com/>

----
+_3. Why Use Docker?_

+Docker makes it really easy to install and run software without worrying about setup or dependencies.

+_4. What is Docker?_

-**What is docker?** - Docker is a platform or ecosystem around creating and running containers.
+Docker is a platform or ecosystem around creating and running containers.

 _Docker Client_ - Tool that we are going to issue commands to

 _Docker Server_ - Tool that is responsible for creating images, running containers, etc

----

-**Why use docker?** - Docker makes it really easy to install and run software without worrying about setup or dependencies.

 ---